AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

   * Ada.Dispatching.EDF.Get_Deadline
     references Ada.Task_Identification.Tasking_State.

+  * Ada.Interrupts.Is_Reserved
+    references Ada.Task_Identification.Tasking_State.

+  * Ada.Interrupts.Is_Attached
+    references Ada.Task_Identification.Tasking_State.

+  * Ada.Interrupts.Get_CPU
+    references Ada.Task_Identification.Tasking_State.

+  * Ada.Synchronous_Task_Control.Current_State
+    references Ada.Task_Identification.Tasking_State;

   [Functions already excluded by Ravenscar, such as Ada.Calendar.Clock, are not on this list.]

-15. For purposes of determining global inputs and outputs, a delay statement is considered to reference the state abstraction Ada.Real_Time.Clock_Time as both an input and an output.
+16. For purposes of determining global inputs and outputs, a delay statement is considered to reference the state abstraction Ada.Real_Time.Clock_Time as both an input and an output.
     [In other words, a delay statement can be treated like a call to a procedure which takes the delay expression as an actual parameter and references the Clock_Time state abstraction as an In_Out global.]

-16. For purposes of determining global inputs and outputs, a use of any of the Callable, Caller, Count, or Terminated attributes is considered to reference the state abstraction Ada.Task_Identification.Tasking_State as both an input and an output.
+17. For purposes of determining global inputs and outputs, a use of any of the Callable, Caller, Count, or Terminated attributes is considered to reference the state abstraction Ada.Task_Identification.Tasking_State as both an input and an output.
     [On the other hand, use of the Identity, Priority, or Storage_Size attributes introduces no such dependency.]

-17. Preconditions are added to suprogram specifications as needed in order to avoid the failure of language-defined runtime checks for the following subprograms:
+18. Preconditions are added to suprogram specifications as needed in order to avoid the failure of language-defined runtime checks for the following subprograms:

-  * TBD (e.g., Ada.Execution_Time.Clock must not be passed a null Task_Id)
+  * for Ada.Execution_Time.Clock, T does not equal Task_Identification.Null_Task_Id .

+  * for Ada.Execution_Time."+" and Ada.Execution_Time."-" operators,
+    preconditions are defined [carefully, in order to avoid infinite recursion] to ensure that the result belongs to the result type.

+   * for Ada.Execution_Time.Clock_For_Interrupt
+     and for Ada.Execution_Time.Clock,
+     Separate_Interrupt_Clocks_Supported is True.

+  * for Ada.Real_Time's arithmetic and conversion  operators, preconditions are defined to ensure that the result belongs to the result type.

+19. All procedures declared in the visible part of Ada.Synchronous_Task control have a dependency "(S => null)" despite the fact that S has mode **in out**.
+Procedure Suspend_Until_True is defined to be potentially blocking.

 .. _etu-tasks_and_synchronization: